 The Board of the Company approved an amended and restated shareholder rights plan of the Company on March 29, 2019, which was approved, ratified and confirmed by the shareholders at the annual and special meeting of shareholders of the Company on May 8, 2019 (the "Rights Plan").
-The Rights Plan amended and restated the Company's shareholder rights plan originally implemented in 2016 and was implemented to ensure, to the extent possible, that all shareholders of the Company are treated fairly in connection with any take-over offer or other acquisition of control of the Company.
+Shareholders of the Company reconfirmed the Rights Plan on June 21, 2022.
+The Rights Plan was originally implemented in 2016 and was implemented to ensure, to the extent possible, that all shareholders of the Company are treated fairly in connection with any take-over offer or other acquisition of control of the Company.